Arranging a Funeral or Cremation Service in Washington

 Are whole-body donations permitted in Washington?

 Yes, you may donate your body to science.
-The University of Washington’s School of Medicine accepts donations and is a non-profit organization.
+The University of Washington’s School of Medicine is a non-profit organization that accepts donations.
 Following the donation, the cremated remains are interred in the community plot at Evergreen-Washelli Cemetery or can be returned to the family.

 You should note that not all donations can be accepted.